 In taking up the paper print I perform the gesture of turning the paper over and cupping it between both palms.
 The paper seems to come alive in the hand, asking to be curled despite its thickness and resistance.

-Rolled up, the paper wraps around itself to form an open cone, pulling the edges together and holding the paper in tension, like a spring coil which could easily unravel and be gathered up into a new formation.
-This habitus, the wrapping around to shape an enclosure in order to capture space and light as volume is perhaps one of the most primitive of gestures.

-Fig. 9

 Here, the skillful turning of the paper in both hands becomes complicit in the active turning of a two- faced image round about itself.
 As Merleau-Ponty (1993:354)says:

 The visible world and the world of my motor projects are both total parts of the same Being…

 vision is caught or is made in the middle of things, where something visible undertakes to see,

 to become visible for itself and through the vision of all things, where the in-division of the

 sensing and the sensed persists….

+Rolled up, the paper wraps around itself to form an open cone, pulling the edges together and holding the paper in tension, like a spring coil which could easily unravel and be gathered up into a new formation.
+This action of wrapping around to shape an enclosure which creates space and light as volume is perhaps one of the most primitive of gestures.

+Figure 5 (one continuous image)

+fig 3

 My hand and my eye are now wrapped up in the world, I am enveloped in it.
 My gaze then, already enmeshed in the visible, circulates around this curved interior core which I hold in my hands, drawn into and out from the apex of the conical, shell like form which is itself both the source of light and its point of disappearance.
 It is not that the eye penetrates the cone but rather receives light into its own interior, aperture opening onto aperture.
 What sort of viewpoint is this?
-In part, the point of view is my own embodied one, but could it be at the same time the point of view from the interior of a rolling pebble- its softer parts hollowed out by the passage of water sucked in and out? image in . hands then turns inside out, being both shaping and shaped through a fusion of the optical and the haptiThis haptic quality gives the printed image a Baroque turn.
+In part, the point of view is my own embodied one, but could it be at the same time the point of view from the interior of a rolling pebble, its softer parts hollowed out by the passage of water sucked in and out?
+The image object in my hands in both shaping and being shaped, is capable of turning itself inside out.
+This haptic quality gives the printed image a Baroque turn.
 It is as if the interface between inside and outside has been dissolved and the space is one of liquid immersal continuously flowing through a middle (media: that which intervenes or middles).
 As if the image as informational medium is always giving birth to the world.

-Figs.9,10,11,12

 Turn again, with the cone balanced in one hand, the camera is taken up in the other.
-The gesture engages body as pivot around which camera and cone turn – or rather, it is the camera and cone that are the pivots around which the body turns.
+The gesture engages the body as pivot around which camera and cone turn – or rather, it is the camera and cone that are the pivots around which the body turns.
 The cone presents itself to the hand and the hand presents both inner and outer surface of cone towards the lens of the camera poised in the other hand.
-The camera registers the edge of the paper as it catches the light, such that it is the turning of the cone which triggers the finger upon the button.
+The camera registers the edge of the paper as it catches the light, and the turning of the cone catching the edge triggers the finger upon the button as a dart of attention.
 The variability of ambient sunlight reflected off the paper surface itself shapes the visible contour; the cone is touched by the chance of light.
 And now a new image is drawn out of the three- dimensional object, an image that is unpredictable while retaining a vital dynamic.